-- Print the type of occupation from which you earned most of your income at item 1. - For each payment summary, write at item 1: - the payer's Australian business number (ABN) or withholding payer number - write the 'Total Australian tax withheld' amounts under Tax withheld - write the gross payment amounts under Income.
+- Print the type of occupation from which you earned most of your income at item 1. - 2 If you have more than five payment summaries go to step 3.
+Otherwise, read on.

+For each payment summary, write at item 1:

+- the payer's Australian business number (ABN) or withholding payer number - the 'Total Australian tax withheld' amounts under Tax withheld - the gross payment amounts under Income.